jitender-gahlot/Scripts/AliBabaCloud-Redis-ApsaraDB/README.txt

 -- host:port:password

-Note: Don;t forget to add new line after completing the redis-host list
+Note: Don't forget to add new line after completing the redis-host list